-According to statistics, the share of automated trading has reached 80% of the stock market.
-It is a clear indication of the automated trading systems’ (ATS) efficiency in risk management and increasing profitability in any market environment.
-But what does it take to develop an impervious, exact, and no-fault ATS?
-Read on to learn how to build a trading platform and get answers to other questions you might have about trading system development.
+This immense popularity of automated trading systems (ATS) is a clear indication of their effectiveness in managing risk and increasing profitability in any market environment.
+But what does it take to develop a robust, accurate, and no-fault ATS?
+Read on to learn how to build a trading platform and to get answers to other questions you may have about trading system development.

 What Is an Automated Trading System?

-Before we get to building an automated trading system, let’s define the term.
+Before we get into the development of automated trading systems, let’s define the term.
 ATS is also referred to as algorithmic trading, algo, mechanical or automated trading.
-All these names mean a trading platform that monitors stock markets for certain conditions with the help of computer algorithms.
-Traders establish specific rules for buying and selling orders, and these rules are automatically executed via ATS.
+All these terms stand for a trading platform that uses computer algorithms to monitor the stock markets for certain conditions.
+Traders set certain rules for buy and sell orders that are executed automatically via ATS.

-Such systems came about as a result of the growing popularity of trading and the increasing number of private investors.
-These conditions stipulated the emergence of trading means designed to facilitate the buying and selling orders on the stock exchanges, and the use of these means will only extend.
+Such systems emerged as a result of the growing popularity of trading and the increasing number of private investors.
+These conditions stipulated the emergence of trading tools that facilitate the placement of buy and sell orders on the stock exchanges, and the use of these tools will continue to expand.

 Advantages of Automated Trading Systems

-With the improvement of technical capabilities and the emergence of new software, automated trading is becoming increasingly accurate in managing the risks and growing trading profitability.
-Below you’ll find the most meaningful advantages of algo trading.
+With the improvement of technical capabilities and the emergence of new software solutions, automated trading is becoming more and more precise in managing risks and increasing trading profitability.
+Below you’ll find the main advantages of algo trading.

-One of the biggest challenges is to develop a trading plan and stick to it.
+For traders, one of the biggest challenges is to strictly stick to the developed trading plan.
 Even a potentially profitable strategy will fail if traders bend their own rules.
-Automated trading systems allow users to achieve consistency by trading according to a plan, and neither fear of taking a loss nor the desire to get more profit from trade would lead to a breach of discipline.
+Automated trading systems allow users to achieve consistency by trading according to a plan.
+Neither the fear of taking a loss nor the desire to make more profit from trading would lead to a breach of discipline.

-Automated trading software reduces the risk of manual errors mitigating the human factor.
-Where a person runs the risk of error out of stress, distraction, rush, or fatigue, there the computer acts unmistakably.
-It is a great benefit in the activity where a single misclick can literally cost you a fortune.
+Automated trading software reduces the risk of manual errors and mitigates the human factor.
+Where a human runs the risk of error due to stress, distraction, rush, or fatigue, the computer acts unmistakably.
+This is a huge advantage in an activity where a single misclick can literally cost you a fortune.

-ATS enables users to trade on multiple accounts by either replicating the strategy on diverse stocks or applying different strategies simultaneously.
-It scans different markets looking for certain conditions, generates orders, monitors trades, and enables users to trade around the clock thus allowing them to diversify their portfolio in the most efficient way.
-This enables you to distribute the risk across different instruments, while still insuring yourself against losing positions.
+ATS allows users to trade on multiple accounts, either replicating the strategy on different stocks or applying different strategies simultaneously.
+It scans different markets looking for specific conditions, generates orders, monitors trades and enables users to trade around the clock thus allowing them to diversify their portfolio in the most efficient way.
+This way, you can spread the risk across different instruments and still hedge against losing positions.

-Backtesting helps traders to determine the winning strategy by testing rules on historical data before risking their money in a trade.
-That is due to the very principle of automated trading.
-Designing such a system implies that the computer needs to be told exactly what to do, and all rules need to be absolute.
-Traders set these precise rules on historical data, thus validating or quashing the idea.
-This allows users to adjust a strategy and helps to prevent losses before starting real trades.
+Backtesting helps traders determine the most profitable strategy by testing the rules against historical data before risking their money on a trade.
+This is due to the very principle of automated trading.
+Building an automated trading system means telling the computer exactly what to do and making all rules absolute.
+Traders test these precise rules based on historical data, thus validating or rejecting the idea.
+This allows users to adjust a strategy and helps avoid losses before they start real trading.

 When it comes to getting in or out of a trade, even milliseconds can affect the deal.
-Therefore, when designing the system, it is necessary to achieve the lowest possible latency.
+Therefore, when designing the system, it’s crucial to achieve the lowest possible latency.
 This is particularly relevant for volatile markets when prices can change too quickly.
-High-frequency trading systems immediately generate orders when trading criteria are met therefore maximizing the chances of the best possible deal.
+High-frequency trading systems generate orders immediately when the trading criteria are met, maximizing the chances of getting the best possible deal.

-Sober and informed decisions are what help traders to succeed though sometimes it’s quite hard to think straight and stay impartial and calm.
-Automated trading system offsets the human factor’s role as it doesn’t feel the excitement, and it always follows the established rules reducing risks of compulsive and inconsiderate trades.
-The system is automated, which means fewer chances for a trader to lose the entire capital.
+Sober and informed decisions are what help traders succeed, even though it’s sometimes quite hard to think clearly and remain unbiased and calm.
+An automated trading system offsets the role of the human factor, as it doesn’t feel the excitement and always follows the set rules, which reduces the risk of compulsive and ill-considered trades.
+The system is automated, which means that a trader has fewer chances to lose the entire capital.

 Cost of Automated Trading System Development

-Let’s clarify how much it costs to create a trading platform and what features to implement.
-The final cost can vary depending on the vendor’s rates, so we’ll measure expenses in person-hours for the sake of convenience.
-Note that these are rough estimates, however, we can estimate person-hours accurately if you approach us and describe your needs and requirements.
+Let’s clarify how much it costs to create a trading platform and what features need to be implemented.
+The final cost may vary depending on the contractor’s rate, so for simplicity, we measure the cost in person-hours.
+Note that these are only rough estimates.
+However, we can accurately estimate development costs if you contact us and describe your needs and requirements.

-Building an ATS starts with the implementation of trading strategies.
-There is no one-size-fits-all approach, so users need to find their preferred strategies that can be automatically traded then.
-For this, they have to be able to select between different technical indicators and use them as a set of rules for trading.
-Setting these indicators up and implementing trading strategies is a meticulous process that takes over 150 person-hours.
+Building an automated trading system starts with implementing trading strategies.
+There is no one-size-fits-all approach, so users need to find their preferred strategies that can then be traded automatically.
+To do this, they have to be able to choose between different technical indicators and use them as a set of rules for trading.
+Setting up these indicators and implementing trading strategies is a meticulous process that takes more than 150 person-hours.

-Backtesting enables users to examine and tweak a strategy on historical data before risking money in a real trade.
-It’s a vital feature that has become a standard of every efficient ATS.
-Implementing backtest functionality can take from 80 to 120 person-hours.
+Backtesting enables users to test and optimize a strategy using historical data before risking money on a real trade.
+This is an important feature that has become a standard of any efficient ATS.
+Implementing the backtesting functionality can take between 80 and 120 working hours.

-But implementing the backtest function is only half the battle.
-Another half is to provide real-time and historical market data for live sessions and building graphs.
-There can be one or several data providers, for example as backup data sources or for any other reasons.
-Gathering and supplying comprehensive market data requires from 60 to 120 person-hours.
+However, implementing the backtest function is only half the battle.
+The other half is providing real-time and historical market data for live sessions and charting.
+There may be single or multiple data providers, for example, as backup data sources or for other reasons.
+Implementing the feature that would enable the collection and supply of comprehensive market data requires between 60 and 120 person-hours.

-To place and execute orders, users need to connect their brokerage accounts to ATS.
-It is possible by integrating brokers into the automated trading system.
-Depending on the number of brokerage platforms you want to integrate, it can take from 60 to 150 person-hours.
+To place and execute orders, users need to connect their broker accounts to ATS.
+This is possible by integrating brokers into the automated trading system.
+Depending on the number of brokerage platforms to be integrated, this can take between 60 and 150 person-hours.

-Trade log enables users to get a holistic view of their trading history helping them to highlight successes, identify mistakes, and fine-tune their preferred strategies.
-The trade log usually contains such details as rules set for orders, instruments, order types, number of contracts, price, time, etc. The estimated time for implementing trade log functionality is 60 – 95 person-hours.
+Trade log enables users to get a holistic overview of their trading history helping them to highlight successes, identify mistakes, and fine-tune their preferred strategies.
+The trade log usually contains details such as the rules set for orders, instruments, order types, number of contracts, price, time, etc. The estimated time required to implement the trade log functionality is 60 – 95 person hours.

 Flexibility is imperative for a truly superior ATS.
-To meet all the requirements of the rapidly changing market, the system must be adjustable and customizable.
-Users might want to adjust parameters for protective orders, adjust the maximum order size, maximum intraday position, price tolerance, etc, and they should be able to adjust their strategies anytime they need it.
-Making settings and parameters adjustable takes from 160 to 220 hours.
+To meet all the demands of the rapidly changing market, the system must be adjustable and customizable.
+Users may want to adjust parameters for protective orders, maximum order size, maximum intraday position, price tolerance, etc., and they should be able to adjust their strategies whenever they need to.
+Making settings and parameters customizable takes between 160 and 220 hours.

-Though the very term of ATS implies automation, it does not exclude manual control because sometimes users need to fine-tune some parameters.
-Trade management functionality enables users to actually manage trades at the moment they are executed – send the limit order, set the stop loss/take profit value, cancel orders, close positions, and customize many other parameters to improve their results.
-According to different estimates, implementing a trade management function requires about 50-70 hours.
+Even though the term ATS implies automation, it does not exclude manual control, because sometimes users need to fine-tune some parameters.
+With the trade management functionality, users can manage the trade the moment it is executed.
+They can send the limit order, set the stop loss/take profit value, cancel orders, close positions and adjust many other parameters to improve the results.
+The implementation of a trade management function requires about 50-70 hours.

-Sustainable access to user’s data is essential for making data-driven decisions.
-Dashboards and charts help users to have at hand such details as the account’s total balance, day trading results, commissions, different indicators, price movement, and whatever else they need to improve their results.
-Implementation of dashboard and charts is estimated at 120 – 160 person-hours.
+Sustained access to user data is essential for data-driven decisions.
+Dashboards and charts help users have at their fingertips details such as total account balance, day trading results, commissions, various indicators, price movements, and anything else they need to improve their results.
+The implementation of dashboards and charts is estimated at 120 – 160 working hours.

-Paper trading feature simulates market environment reproducing some features of a real stock market on a computer.
+The paper trading feature simulates a market environment reproducing some features of a real stock market on a computer.
 It allows participants to practice without financial risk before placing real orders.
-Implementing paper trading functionality is not that labor-incentive, but the benefits are great.
-According to some estimates, it can be done in 20 – 30 person-hours.
+Implementing paper trading functionality is not very labor intensive, but the benefits are great.
+In our experience, it can be done in 20 to 30 hours.

 Where to Start to Build an Automated Trading System?

-Let’s figure out what to consider when choosing a contractor for ATS development.
+Let’s find out what you should consider when choosing a contractor for ATS development.

-When choosing between shortlisted companies, ask about the relevant experience because it’s irrational to expect that the company specializing in let say telemedicine would build a stellar ATS.
+When choosing a trading software development company, ask for the relevant experience, because it is irrational to expect that a company specializing in, say, telemedicine would develop a stellar ATS.

-Figure out if the vendor has similar projects in the portfolio.
-What’s now with these projects?
+Figure out if the vendor has similar projects in its portfolio.
+What has happened to those projects?
 Is there an experienced BA in the company who has worked on industry-specific projects?
-Is he/she capable to clearly convey your requirements to the development team?
+Is he/she able to clearly communicate your requirements to the development team?

-Consider the details carefully and not compromise if the vendor is short of one important ingredient of productive collaboration.
+Consider the details carefully and do not compromise if the vendor lacks a key ingredient for a productive collaboration.

-Developing the system itself is half a win.
-Another half is ongoing support and maintenance of the existing system.
-Before entering into a contract, find out in advance whether and on what conditions the vendor provides further maintenance.
+Automated trading system development itself is half a win.
+The other half is ongoing support and maintenance of the existing system.
+Before signing a contract, find out if the vendor offers further maintenance and on what terms.

-It’s clear that overpaying for world-known names is not the quality guarantor.
-Yet there is a direct correlation between the quality of the result and the cost of the vendor’s work.
-Trying to get ATS developed on the cheap will assuredly lead to problems, so try to find a middle ground instead of sacrificing quality for the sake of cost-savings.
+It is clear that overpaying for world-famous names is not a guarantee of quality.
+However, there is a direct correlation between the quality of the result and the cost of the contractor’s work.
+Trying to have ATS developed cheaply will definitely lead to problems.
+So try to find a middle ground instead of sacrificing quality in favor of cost savings.

-Traders want to be sure the money and data they entrust to ATS are perfectly safe.
-The reputation of your ATS must be impeccable, and it’s clearly dependent on the reputation of the contractor you’d chosen for building the system.
+Traders want to be sure that the money and data they entrust to an ATS are perfectly safe.
+The reputation of your ATS must be impeccable, and it clearly depends on the reputation of the contractor you have chosen to build a trading system.

-Developing a robust, trouble-free, and efficient ATS is a laborious process which success consists of many components: customer’s requirements and resources, vendor’s experience, and the clear communication between them.
-The quality of the ATS is essential as malfunctioning or featureless software can lead to huge losses, so automated trading system development requires solid experience from the vendor’s side.
-Drop us a line if you have a drafted concept of a trading system – we are equipped to turn it into a competitive and robust ATS.
+Developing a robust, trouble-free, and efficient ATS is a laborious process, the success of which consists of many components: the customer’s requirements and resources, the vendor’s experience, and clear communication between the two.
+The quality of the ATS is critical, as poorly functioning software can lead to large losses.
+Therefore, automated trading system development requires solid hands-on experience on the vendor’s side.
+Drop us a line if you have a drafted concept of an ATS and want to build a trading system – we look forward to transforming it into a competitive and robust solution.